iotmani/timeseries/README.md

 # Logs Monitor 2000
-Monitor your HTTP logs and see interesting statistics, or keep an eye on unusual traffic levels.
+Monitor your HTTP logs for interesting statistics, or keep an eye on unusual traffic levels.

 ## Usage